How to get started in Freelancing

 You are the only one responsible for your work, and this can be frightening and liberating at the same time.
 If this is your case or if you are thinking about launching yourself to the freelance world, I want to share with you 6 tips that you must take into account in order to be successful.

 1. Stay updated

 Although you might have been in the industry working for years as an employee, now you want to enter it in a different way.
-Keeping updated with new trends and advances in technology is crucial to succeed.
+Keeping updated with breaking News and advances in technology is crucial to succeed.

 This does not mean you have to read a lot of academic journals every morning.
 Simply spending 10 minutes a day to keep an eye on the most recognized blogs in your industry may be enough.
 Another good idea is to sign up for online courses or webinars with which you can learn from other professionals in the sector.